 If you invested all of your money in a tech stock and the company went bust, for example, all of your money could go with it.
 Even if you spread your money across several companies in one sector, your portfolio could get dragged down if that sector sinks.

-But invest your money in a range of sectors like tech, health care, consumer goods, financial services and oil and gas, as well as in companies located in different countries, and the portfolio is safer.
+But invest your money in a range of sectors like tech, health care, consumer goods, financial services and oil and gas, as well as in companies located in different countries, and the portfolio is diversified.
 Even if one industry—or one country’s economy—fails, you still have other investments to keep you afloat.